Hendrix-CS/csci151/labs/maze-dfs.md

 Submit your `Maze.java`, `Puzzle.java`, `ArrayStack.java`, `ListNode.java`, and
 `ListStack.java`
-implementations, along with your evaluation document and any additional files you created for your implementations.
+implementations via Teams, along with your evaluation document and any additional files you created for your implementations.

 ## Grading